Wondering whether Magic Kingdom or Animal Kingdom is the right park for your crew? We’ve got you covered!

 MAGIC KINGDOM’S BEST ENTERTAINMENT & ATTRACTIONS

 Magic Kingdom usually has the the best fireworks shows on Disney property.
-The all new Disney Enchantment is even more impressive with the use of the new Main Street, U.S.A projections alongside the legendary fireworks.
+The all new Happily Ever After is even more impressive with the use of the new Main Street, U.S.A projections alongside the legendary fireworks.
 It’s much more momentous than previous shows and features some of Disney movies’ best scores and moments.

 Get a spot an hour beforehand if you care about your viewing location, snag a reservation at the Crystal Palace to get that prime front porch viewing or invest in one of the fireworks dining or dessert packages.